JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 Note: The `Int` typing of `verbosity` cannot be omitted.

-1. `fitresult::R` is the fitresult in the sense above (which becomes an argument for `predict` discussed below).
+1. `fitresult` is the fitresult in the sense above (which becomes an argument for `predict` discussed below).

 2.  `report` is a (possibly empty) `NamedTuple`, for example,